thuyettiensinh/electron-react-todo-app/README.md

 Make a desktop todos application with electron + reactjs

 Open terminal and run:

 `cd electron-todo-api`

+`cp .env.example .env`

+Open `.env` on editor and change the DB_CONNECTION to some drive do you want (you can use sqlite but it more complicate so try some way easy for you)

 `php -S localhost:8000 -t public`

 Open another terminal and run:

 `cd electron-todo`

 `yarn electron`